sezimy/distributed_systems/README.md

    - Has a message queue for incoming messages
    - Connects to other VMs via sockets
    - Logs all events to a machine-specific log file
+   - Each VM runs in its own process for true parallelism
+   - Uses threads within each process for connection and message handling

 2. **Event Types**
    - Internal events (random numbers 4-10)